|at Edufit Group (view profile)|

 • -Implement a project-based, innovative curriculum design based on well-structured units that include purposeful hands-on activities, appropriate materials, and grouping that meets the individual needs of students in the classroom.

-• -Use assessment to inform planning and instruction for the whole class, small groups, and individual remediation and/or enrichment learning.
+• -Use assessment to inform planning and instruction for whole class, small groups, and individual remediation and/or enrichment learning.

 • -Develop and maintain strong, respectful, and productive relationships with all members of the school community.